drmason13/advent_of_code_traits/README.md

 This is already serviceable, but there will be frequent breaking changes as the traits are improved and refined.
 The plan is to release a stable version in time for December 2021.

+See the [Changelog](./CHANGELOG.md) for a current view of progress.

 ## Usage